aseedb/synaptic_tomo_ms/manuscript.md

 Thus, our data suggest that establishing connectivity is a slower process than tethering.
 We hypothesize that given the free space made in the proximal region after some SVs have fused, non-connected vesicles from the intermediate region diffuse to the proximal zone and become tethered to the AZ PM.
 Only subsequently, these newly tethered vesicles get interconnected.
-Furthermore, we have observed that connectors remained present between fusing SV and neighbor SV (Supplementary Figure @fig:suppl_connected_slices, @fig:suppl_tomogram_slices).
+Furthermore, we have observed that connectors remained present between fusing SV and neighbor SV (Supplementary Figure @fig:suppl_connected_slices).
 This, in addition to passive diffusion, can contribute to replenishing the RRP.

 ![**SV connectivity.** (A, B) Number of connectors per SV as a function of their distance to the AZ PM for mouse neurons (A) and rat synaptosomes (B) Each solid line represents the average value of all SVs belonging to a particular experimental condition.
 Shaded areas represent 95%-confidence interval ranges.
 (C, D) Fraction of connected vesicles as a function of distance to the AZ PM for mouse neurons (C) and rat synaptosomes (D).
 (E, F) Number of connectors per proximal SV belonging or not to the RRP for mouse neurons (E) and rat synaptosomes (F).
 (G, H) Number of connectors per tethered or non-tethered proximal SV for mouse neurons (G) and rat synaptosomes (H). \*: P<0.05.](images/2201_Figure5.png){#fig:connectors width="15cm"}